-Apple has a new credit card coming out, and while it’s not a ground-breaking product, it’s certainly a contender to dominate the cash-back credit cards space—among iPhone users.
-The flashy rollout on Apple’s website and at the March 25 launch event in Cupertino, Calif., framed the card as a weapon against high-interest credit card debt, without offering any debt-shattering tools.
+Apple has a new credit card, and while it’s not a ground-breaking product, it’s certainly a contender to dominate the cash-back credit cards space—among iPhone users.
+The flashy rollout on Apple’s website and at the March 25, 2019 launch event in Cupertino, Calif., framed the card as a weapon against high-interest credit card debt, without offering any debt-shattering tools.

 How Competitive Is It?

-A 13.24%-24.24% APR is pretty low for a rewards credit card.
-Its low end of the range isn’t the lowest out there, but it’s close.
-However, the card isn’t available yet, so who knows where the competition will be once the card comes out this summer.
+A 10.99%-21.99% APR is very low for a rewards credit card.
+Its low end of the range isn’t the lowest out there among all credit cards, but it’s close.

-As of the new Apple Card announcement, the company’s other co-branded rewards card, Barclaycard Visa with Apple Rewards, carries an APR of 16.24%, 22.24% or 28.99%.
+The company’s other co-branded rewards card, Barclaycard Visa with Apple Rewards, carries an APR of 13.99%, 19.99% or 26.99%.
 And when you look at the Apple Card’s rewards and comparable rewards cards, yes, the APR is lower than its competitors.

 If you’re looking to finance large purchases with a credit card, look for a card with a 0% APR introductory period, and make a plan to pay off your balance within that intro period.